-The Serendipalm story began at the end of 2006 when Dr. Bronner’s started looking for a source of Fair Trade and certified organic palm oil.
-Dr. Bronner’s only uses organic palm oil—or palm fruit oil to be more precise—only in its soap bars, lending them firmness and preventing them from going soft in the soap dish.
-Since there was no credible source of Fair Trade palm oil anywhere in the world, in 2007 the company partnered with the NGO Fearless Planet, in Accra, to set up its own organic palm oil project close to the small town of Asuom which had a population of around 10,000 people.
-Asuom is in the Kwaebibirem District of Ghana’s Eastern Region, around 100 miles northwest of the capital, Accra.
-Small farmers have been growing oil palms, cacao, citrus, maize and cassava there since the 1970s.
-The area already had a palm oil infrastructure as well: there are numerous small mills that produce oil for the domestic food market, as well as the major project run by the company GOPDC, with plantations, large-scale processing and purchasing from small farmers.
+The Serendipalm story began in late 2006 when Dr. Bronner’s was looking for a source of fair trade and organic palm oil.
+Dr. Bronner’s uses organic palm oil—or palm fruit oil to be more precise—for its bar soaps, to lend them hardness and keep them from dissolving too quickly.
+Since there was no credible source of fair trade palm oil anywhere in the world, in 2007 Dr. Bronner’s partnered with the NGO Fearless Planet in Ghana to set up its own fair and organic palm oil project close to the small town of Asuom.
+With a population of around 10,000 people, Asuom is in the Kwaebibirem Municipality of Ghana’s Eastern Region, about 100 miles (160 km) northwest of Accra.
+Smallholder farmers have been growing oil palms, cacao, citrus, maize, and cassava there since the 1970s.
+The area also had the infrastructure for palm oil processing.
+There are numerous small mills that produce oil for the domestic food market using rustic methods.
+There is also the large Ghana Oil Palm Development Company (GOPDC) with plantations, large-scale processing and some purchasing from smallholder farmers.
 Both served as a comparison for us.

-We started by persuading a group of 200 small farmers to switch to organic cultivation.
-We employed four agricultural technicians and established the Internal Control Systems (ICS) which is required for Fair Trade and organic certification.
-This was followed by the construction of what started off as a very small processing plant; it began commercial production and export in 2009.
+We started our recruitment drive by persuading a group of 200 smallholder farmers to switch to organic cultivation.
+We employed four agricultural technicians and established the Internal Control System (ICS) required for organic and fair trade certification.
+In parallel, we built a small processing plant; it began commercial production and export in 2009.

-Over the long term the original local management was no longer able to cope with the expansion and the increasing number of farmers and employees, so we gradually built up a professional management team.
-Today there are around 15 highly motivated employees responsible for agricultural science, accounting, HR management and technology.
-The fact that they moved from the cities of Accra and Kumasi to the countryside where they enjoy life and their roles at the facility, shows that rural exodus can be halted if there is suitable work available in the countryside.
-Serendipalm’s success with the production and sale of organic palm oil, and our useful local impact show that responsibly-run trade and production can indeed be at the heart of sustainable rural development: by getting small farmers to switch to more sustainable and more profitable cultivation, by running a business with vision, by creating a good working atmosphere, by partnering with customers who share our vision, and by realizing Fair Trade development projects that motivate local communities.
+The original local management was not able to cope with the expansion and the increasing number of farmers and employees, so we gradually built up a professional management team.
+Today there are about 20 very motivated professionals responsible for agricultural science, accounting, HR management and engineering.
+The fact that they moved from the cities of Accra and Kumasi to the countryside, where they enjoy their roles at the facility and in the community, shows that the predominant rural exodus of professionals can be reversed by offering meaningful, purposeful work in the countryside.
+Serendipalm’s success with the production and sale of palm oil to committed companies like Dr. Bronner’s, Rapunzel and GEPA, along with our growing local impact, shows that responsibly run agricultural trade and processing can be at the heart of sustainable rural development.
+The key has been getting small farmers to switch to more sustainable and more profitable cultivation, running a business with vision, creating a good working atmosphere, partnering with customers who share our vision, and completing fair trade development projects that motivate the larger local community.